scikit-hep/histbook/README.rst

                       [3.14159265359, inf)                  0.0      0.000000
                       {NaN}                                 0.0      0.000000

 With multiple dimensions, we can project it out different ways.
-Overlay draws all the bins of one axis as separate lines in the projection of the other.
+The ``overlay`` method draws all the bins of one axis as separate lines in the projection of the other.

 .. code-block:: python